opawar600/Brain-Tumor-Classification-Using-Convolutional-Neural-Networks/README.md

 # Brain-Tumor-Classification-Using-Convolutional-Neural-Networks
-In this project we try to create a neural network model which can be used to predict the class of the Magnetic Resonance Image (​MRI) scan if there exists any of the following types of tumor
+In this project we create a neural network model which can be used to predict the class of the Magnetic Resonance Image (​MRI) scan if there exists any of the following types of tumor
 - Meningioma
 - Glioma
 - Pituitary tumor.